dathanki/NightHunt/README.md

 Install Haxe, HaxeFlixel and OpenGL, clone the repo and run it via the Haxe CMD.
 More info on how to run HaxeFlixel projects can be found [here](https://haxeflixel.com/documentation/)

-Give instructions on how to set up and install your project.
-Link to an installer or release if you have one available.